raden93/veganlife/README.md

 ## Known Bugs:

- - [ ] Vegetable Oil Ink can't be used to colorized Kapok

 ## Changelog

 ### 1.0.1

+#### Features

+- [x] All wool recipes working with kapok blocks except painting recipe.
+You can craft for example red beds with kapok blocks.

+##### Pam's Harvestcraft Integration

+- [x] HarvestCraft Jute can be use instead of Jute Stalk
+- [x] Vegetable Oil can be used instead of sesam oil

 #### Bugs

 - [x] Kapok can be colorized with dye correctly
 - [x] Encrusted Obsidian is in the Creation Mode Tab

-#### Pam's Harvestcraft Integration
-- [x] HarvestCraft Jute can be use instead of Jute Stalk
+- [x] Vegetable Oil Ink can be used to colorized Kapok

 ### 1.0.0